How to Make the Most of Your Commute: (Especially If You’re an Auxiliar in Spain)

 • Modern Wisdom

 This is the day for thinking.
 Let ideas land without forcing them, or maybe you can research a topic you’ve been wanting to learn about, and every week, you research something different.
+If you like to read, this could also be a good day to dive into a book/audiobook.
+Make sure to sign up for a library card in the US!
+You can then access free audiobooks through an app called Libby.

 Wednesday: Brain Game Day